-I walk about a mile every night with my dogs, so the Capras were broken in in the desert.
+I walk about at least a mile every night with my dog, so the Capras were broken in in the desert.
 The shoes kept the sand and dirt off my feet reasonably well.
 For full-blown desert hiking, I would add a pair of ankle high gaiters to keep those annoying tiny trail rocks out.

 Recently, I went dayhiking with a bunch of Boy Scouts on the Paulina Creek Trail in Central Oregon.
 The trail runs along a creek with a series of waterfalls, and it was a perfect situation to check out a shoe designed for creek crossings and portaging.

 Lightweight: The Capra doesn’t weigh much, but it is sturdy enough for hiking with reasonable loads.
 This means they will go along on the next backpacking trip.
 I carried about 15 pounds, and had left room in my pack to help out the little guys if their loads got too heavy. ( The scouts did just great – they didn’t need adult backup.)

 The shoes were comfortable and I didn’t have any problem with blisters or rubbing.
 I wouldn’t want to substitute these shoes for sturdy hikers if I were carrying a heavier load, though.
 The additional weight could overpower the Capra sole and result in sore feet.

 Quick drying: The mesh upper, with four water distribution points, really works.
 I waded the creek several times to check out how quickly the shoe would dry out.
 I don’t think I’ve worn a shoe or boot that dries quicker.

 Speed lace: I haven’t used speed laces much, but I like these.
 It’s very easy to tighten and loosen the shoe with the system, and they will be really handy if you’re doing a lot of portaging.